CSEM Presents:

 Cambridge Society for Early Music presents the highly-acclaimed ensemble for medieval music, Concordian Dawn, in a Medieval holiday program.

 CSEM and Concordian Dawn celebrate the release of CD’s third studio album, Veni Redemptor Gentium, with a program of both rarely-heard repertoire and more traditional gems from the medieval Christmas and Advent holidays.
-The program also includes two new compositions by Australian-born composer, David Yardley, both of which were premiered by Concordian Dawn and recorded on the album.
-We warmly invite audiences to ring in the holiday season and celebrate the release with us!
+Selections include works by Magister Perotin, Guillaume DuFay, and Mikołaj Radomski, along with anonymous works from the Montpellier Codex, the Agincourt Roll, Las Huelgas Codex, the Medici Antiphoner, and several others.
+The program also includes new compositions by Australian-born composer, David Yardley, which were premiered by Concordian Dawn and recorded on the album.

 Tickets